-Chlamydia goes through a series of developmental stages that are given below:
+Chlamydia goes through a series of developmental stages, as summarized below:

-Attachment: First, the small cell type (highly infectious) attaches to the cell surface of the host cell and enters inside it.
-Here, a small cell type is mainly known as “Elementary body”.
+- Attachment: Firstly, the small cell types or elementary bodies (highly infectious) attach to the cell surface of a host cell and enters inside it.

-Differentiation: After entering into a host cell, the elementary body will tend to retain its structural integrity inside the membrane-bound vesicles.
+- Differentiation: Once the elementary bodies enter a host cell, they retain their structural integrity inside the membrane-bound vesicles.
 During this stage, there is no eclipse (where a cell loses its infectious ability).
-In this stage, the small cell type or elementary body morphologically changes into a large cell type, and the cell now refers as a “Reticulate body”.
+In this stage, the small cell types or elementary bodies morphologically change into large cell types or reticulate bodies.

-Cell division: The reticulate body continuously enlarges in size and multiplies by the repeated binary fission after (10-15 hours) of infection.
+- Cell division: The reticulate bodies continuously enlarge in size and undergo repeated multiplication by binary fission after (10-15 hours) of infection.

-Differentiation: Then, the reticulate body tends to decrease in size and become a typical elementary body to complete the developmental cycle.
-It involves reorganization of the large cell types into small ones.
+- Differentiation: Afterwards, the reticulate bodies tend to decrease and transform into typical elementary bodies to complete the developmental cycle.
+This stage involves the reorganization of the large cell types into small ones.

-Cell lysis: The infected host cell undergo cell lysis after 42 hours of infection as a result of inclusion membrane rupture.
+- Cell lysis: The infected host cell undergoes cell lysis after 42 hours of infection, which results in rupturing of the inclusion membrane.

-Host cell lysis: Finally, the host cell ruptures after 48 hours of infection and release elementary body, which may cause new disease in a healthy cell.
+- Host cell lysis: Finally, the host cell ruptures after 48 hours of infection and eventually releases infectious elementary bodies that later infect new healthy cells.

-C. trachomatis predominantly affects the mucus membrane of the eye, a genitourinary tract of humans.
+- C. trachomatis predominantly affects the mucus membrane of the eye and genitourinary tract of humans.

-The patients infected by C. trachomatis can be treated by the antibiotics (doxycycline or azithromycin).
-Doxycycline or azithromycin or erythromycin can be given to the patients infected by C. pneumonia, while doxycycline and erythromycin can be given to the patients infected by C. psittaci.
+The patients infected with C. trachomatis can be treated by antibiotics (doxycycline or azithromycin).
+Doxycycline or azithromycin, or erythromycin, can be given to the patients infected with C. pneumoniae, while doxycycline and erythromycin can be given to those infected with C. psittaci.

-The diseaes caused by chamydiae are relatively easy to treat, but has two problems:
+The diseases caused by chlamydiae are relatively easy to treat but have two problems: